prisconapoli/mercury/README.md

 - SQLAlchemy (SQLite for development and testing, Postgres in production) to store mails and events
 - Celery + Redis for asynchronous task queue and built-in persistence
 - SendGrid + Mailgun as service providers
+- Circuit Breaker as service wrapper
+- Flask-Cache for view and function caching

 ###### Testing and Automation:
 - Flask-Script extension for automated tasks: database creation, start the service, profiling
 - Test automation, coverage tests, reports

 ###### Deployment
-- gunicorn as HTPP Server
+- gunicorn as HTTP Server
 - Heroku as public cloud environment

 ### Additional note
-If you wish to have a new feauture, collaborate on this project,  or just report a bug, please drop me a message with [LinkedIn](http://ie.linkedin.com/in/prisconapoli)
+If you wish to have a new feature, collaborate on this project,  or just report a bug, please contact me at [LinkedIn](http://ie.linkedin.com/in/prisconapoli)